chipkin/BACnetElevatorExample/README.md

 # Windows BACnet Elevator Example

-This project was designed as an example of a BACnet IP server that implments Elevator groups, Lifs, Escalator objects using C# and the [CAS BACnet stack](https://www.bacnetstack.com/).
+This project was designed as an example of a BACnet IP server that implments Elevator groups, lifts, Escalator objects using C# and the [CAS BACnet stack](https://www.bacnetstack.com/).

 The server device has a fixed set of BACnet objects: